Feline Distemper or Panleukopenia: Virus and Disease Facts

-A cat has a better chance of surviving distemper if treatment is begun quickly.
+A cat has a better chance of surviving distemper if treatment is initiated immediately.
 A cat owner should therefore take their pet to the vet very soon after noticing abnormal behavior so that a diagnosis can be made and treatment begun as soon as possible.

-At the moment there is no drug that can kill the feline distemper virus.
-A vet has to provide supportive care, which treats the symptoms of the infection rather than the infection itself.
-The care may include the administration of intravenous fluids, electrolytes and nutrients if the cat is dehydrated and needs nourishment.
+At the moment, there is no drug that can kill the feline distemper virus.
+This situation may change as new research is performed.
+A vet will probably provide supportive care for a sick cat, which treats the symptoms of the infection rather than the infection itself.
+The care may include the administration of intravenous fluids, electrolytes, and nutrients if the cat is dehydrated and needs nourishment.
 It may also include the administration of anti-nausea medication and medication to fight pain.
 Antibiotics may be given if the cat has developed a bacterial infection.
 Sometimes a blood transfusion is performed if a cat is suffering from anemia.

-The likelihood of an individual cat recovering from an FPV infection depends on several factors, including the age of the cat, the health of the animal’s immune system and the amount of time between the start of the infection and the start of the treatment.
-The American Veterinary Medical Association reports that without supportive medical treatment up to 90% of cats infected by the feline distemper virus die.
-Kittens are more likely to die than adults, but even for adults the disease is very serious.
+The likelihood of an individual cat recovering from an FPV infection depends on several factors, including the age of the cat, the health of the animal’s immune system, and the amount of time between the start of the infection and the start of the treatment.
+The American Veterinary Medical Association reports that without supportive medical treatment up to 90% of cats affected by the feline distemper virus die.
+Providing medical treatment improves the chance of survival, especially if it's performed soon after the cat becomes sick.
+Kittens are more likely to die than adults, but even for adults, the disease is very serious.

 Preventing Distemper in Cats

 Kittens born from a mother who is vaccinated against distemper will receive antibodies to fight the disease when they drink the first milk that their mother produces.
 This special milk is called colostrum.
 The antibodies are effective in the kittens' bodies for about six to eight weeks after birth.
-At this point the kittens need to receive the first of their own vaccinations.
-More vaccinations will be necessary, the number and timing depending on the schedule recommended by a vet.
+At this point, the kittens will need to receive the first of a series of vaccinations.
+The number and timing of these vaccinations will depend on the schedule recommended by a vet.
 Even indoor cats need to be vaccinated, since it's so easy for the distemper virus to be passed from one cat to another, directly or indirectly.

 If a cat has been diagnosed with feline distemper, the area where it's been living must be disinfected thoroughly to prevent infecting other cats in the family.
-FPV is resistant to many disinfectants, but according to the Merck Veterinary Manual a ten-minute soak in diluted bleach kills the virus.
-The bleach should be diluted by adding 1 part of bleach to 32 parts of water.
+FPV is resistant to many disinfectants, but according to the Merck Veterinary Manual, a ten-minute soak in diluted bleach kills the virus.
+A veterinarian should be consulted about a suitable dilution.

 If you're faced with the problem of removing the feline distemper virus from your home, ask your vet for his or her advice.
 It's very important to remove all traces of the virus from the home, not only to protect the cats that live there in the present or that will live there in the future, but also to prevent transmitting the virus to cats outside the home.